neuronflicker/CTF/UCF/Pwn_ret/README.md

 ![Func function](func.png)

 Looking at the `func` function we can see a 4-byte (integer) variable set to 0 (`ebp+var_C`), a call to `scanf()` and a comparison of the variable `ebp+var_C` to `0xdeadbeef`.
-This means we need to overwrite the interger variable with the value for `oxdeadbeef`.
+This means we need to overwrite the integer variable with the value for `0xdeadbeef`.
 However, this won't be enough.
 The jump after the comparison doesn't jump to the `win()` function, but instead just returns.
-This means we also need to overwrite the return pointer on the stack to point to the `win()` function:
+This means we also need to overwrite the return pointer on the stack to point to the `win()` function.

 I had a look at the decompiled code in Ghidra to confirm what I saw in IDA Pro:

 ![Decompiled func function](func_c.png)

 Now we can see we have a 64-byte `buffer`, and our integer `value`.
-Lets start debuging and look at the stack.
+Lets start debugging and look at the stack.

 First I create a file containing just 64 `A` characters to help us see our stack layout:
 ```